genevievelyons/covid-19-simulation/README.md

 ### Amazon Web Services Instance

-I ran it on a t2.2xlarge AWS Ubuntu 16.04 instance.
-You will need to upload both `euclidean.c` and `timing.h`.
+Create a Multi-Node Cluster on AWS using a t2.2xlarge AWS Ubuntu 16.04 instance.
+Follow the instructions found in [Infrastructure Guide 7: MPI on AWS](https://harvard-iacs.github.io/2020-CS205/lab/I7/guide/Guide_I7.pdf).

+Upload all files found in the `code` folder in this repository.

 **Instance Specs:**